 Igbo Marriage Dress Code

 The dress code should have an ethnic design that complements the rich culture of the geographical area of the bride's heritage.
 The traditional outfit worn by the bride is usually a blouse and wrapper or dress.

-They have a wide range of choices of material from silk, George, damask, print, machine print, lace, or any other material they'd like.
+They have a wide range of choices of materials from silk, George, damask, print, machine print, lace, or any others they'd like.

 The top blouse could be sown as a short-sleeve, sleeveless, or long-sleeve blouse.
 If the color choice is gold and blue, the blouse usually is gold, and the skirt or wrapper is blue.

 The blouse comes in various designs with embroideries that add a more dramatic flare.
 The embroidery can be on the short sleeves, neck region, or the entire blouse, depending on the bride's taste and preference.

 The Wrapper or Skirt

 The designer can do virtually anything with the skirt, even adding pieces of other materials to add to the dramatic flair.
-Young women and bridesmaids prefer skirts to wrappers, while married women both young and old prefer the elegant wrappers.
+Young women and bridesmaids prefer skirts to wrappers, while married women, both young and old, prefer elegant wrappers.

 George wrappers are usually the preferred materials for these traditional weddings.

 The outfit is not complete without accessories to bring it all together; one of the most important accessories is the orange coral beads around the neck.
 The coral beads are usually large and prominent, giving balance to the whole ensemble.

 On her wrist, the bride might choose to wear ivory wristbands, bracelets, bangles, or silver and gold chains.
 Female guests can choose slightly understated coral beads worn on the neck and wrists or crystal beads and a brooch.

 The handbag should be small and match either the blouse or wrapper to give the outfit a uniform appearance.
 Large bags are not ideal, but they are useful for carrying gifts for the bride and groom.
 This also applies to footwear, which should match the colors of the outfit, especially the color of the blouse.